 Don’t miss Gay Street, a short angled, narrow street with Federal Style homes on one side and Greek Revival on the other.
 It is atypical New York and quietly hides amongst the grid of Greenwich Village.

 It’s been in a few movies and music videos.
+Your teens and tweens will also love Greenwich Village.

 4 pm: Rockefeller Center